The story so far…

 The most important draw was always their shared sound, described best by David Garber at Thump magazine… “The beats they make don’t sound like dubstep in the Burial sort of way—or early Skream—but more along the lines if the two spent a night in a jazz bar, smoked a blunt, and threw on some sort of velvet jumper.”

 Self-reliance was another important draw: pooling resources to produce, design and sell their own music.
 Whilst more time consuming, it allowed for more creative freedom and a deeper connection between label and listener.

-With the Groove Booty compilation series now in its fourth outing, and solo albums by all four members completed, Chord Marauders has proven itself a productive and prominent light in the UK’s underground music scene.
+With the Groove Booty compilation series now in its fourth outing, and solo albums by all four members completed, Chord Marauders has proven itself a prominent light in the UK’s underground music scene.
 You can browse and download their entire catalogue right here.